Vaiy108/UAV-flight-controls-portfolio/cpp-controls/README.md

 # C++ Controls (FCND-Controls-CPP)

-This folder contains the C++ PID flight controls work (Udacity FCND Controls project).
+This folder contains the C++ PID flight controls work.

 Contents:
 - Source code (or link/submodule to your fork)